Sagar-modelling/Detectron2/README.md

 https://developer.nvidia.com/cuda-10.1-download-archive-base

 ```
-# To check the GPU and Cuda Cersion
+# To check the GPU and Cuda Version

 ```
 nvidia-smi